 The term ‘wildland-urban interface’ (WUI) is used to describe a certain type of transition zone, where an urban settlement meets and intermingles with a natural environment that is loaded with wild vegetation.

 The prevalence of WUIs has grown rapidly over the past few decades, which is largely the result of population shifts not only toward south-eastern and western regions of the United States, but in favor of suburban residential areas in a natural wooded environment.

 The WUI has negative consequences on the environment of wildland landscapes, and poses a significant wildfire risk, due to both the large availability of woodland fuel and because urban areas are placed close to this hazard.
 Climate change-driven increases in drought frequency also put WUIs at a greater risk from wildfire.

-A WUI is virtually any area where people live in houses close to areas with wild-growing vegetation, which includes woodland and shrubland, but not agricultural cropland.
-Although this transition zone can include vacation homes and cabins, a typical WUI is an area of suburban residential housing that is built on a large previously undeveloped area, which is often woodland.
+A WUI is virtually any area where people live in houses close to areas with wild-growing vegetation, which includes forests, grassland, and shrubland, but not agricultural cropland.
+Although this transition zone can include vacation homes and cabins, a typical WUI is an area of suburban residential housing that is built on a large previously undeveloped area.